mapeditor/tiled/docs/reference/tmx-map-format.rst

 Contains a list of animation frames.

-As of Tiled 0.10, each tile can have exactly one animation associated with it.
+Each tile can have exactly one animation associated with it.
 In the future, there could be support for multiple named animations on a tile.

 Can contain: :ref:`tmx-frame`